Respecting your Privacy and the Australian Privacy Principles effective 1 July 2020

 By law, we are required to collect and store this information in accordance with prudent risk management, banking and anti-money laundering and counter terrorism financing legislation.

-We will, if it is reasonable or practicable to do so, collect your personal information from you.
-This may happen when you fill out a product or service application or an administrative form (e.g. a change of address form), or when you give us personal information over the telephone, or through an FCC organisation’s website.
+We will, if it is reasonable or practicable to do so, collect your personal information directly from you.
+This may happen when you fill out a product or service application or an administrative form (e.g. a change of address form), or when you give us personal information over the telephone, or through a FCC organisation’s website.

-In certain cases we may collect your personal information from third parties.
+In certain cases, we may collect your personal information from third parties.
 For example, we may need to collect personal information from a credit reporting body, your representative (such as a legal adviser), your financial adviser, any publicly available sources of information, or from any of the other organisations identified below under “Using and Disclosing Your Personal Information”.
-The personal information is securely stored by a 3rd party storage provider.
+The personal information is securely stored by a third party storage provider.